w3bdesign/wp-algolia-woo-indexer/README.md

 This plugin sends products from WooCommerce to Algolia.

-You need to add the Application ID and the Search-Only API Key from the `API keys` section in Algolia.
+You need to add the Application ID and the Admin API Key from the `API keys` section in Algolia.

 Note that this plugin is designed for developers developing headless Ecommerce solutions.
 As a result, this plugin requires SSH access to the server where Wordpress is installed.